. New Mama Must-Haves | The First Three Months

 This pillow was attached to me, I seriously took it everywhere because it was so comfortable to nurse with it!
 I loved that the materials were organic and it provided a bigger surface area for the baby than the boppy nursing pillow.

 Yes, you will need an actual pump but this contraption was more for releasing some milk pressure, especially in the middle of the night when I would wake up engorged.
-It allowed me to sit in bed half asleep but still “pump.”
+Or I would put it on the opposite breast from what I was nursing on to catch the letdown.
 The best part is it’s NOT a manual pump, you suction it right on and it gravity does the rest.
-This little thing is so efficient I could get up to 4oz. in a few minutes!
+This little thing is so efficient I could get up to 5oz. in a few minutes!

 Medela Pump in Style (6N) and these extra parts